pireddag/tm-forge/miscellanea/csv-table/README.md

 If using the shortcut triggers the warning widget (as one used it outside the environments where the shortcut is programmed to execute the `insert-csv-table` form), please close the widget before returning to editing your TeXmacs document, as the widget isn't modal---will not block you from editing your document.
 Same for the delimiter-choice widget (which is closed by pressing the `Ok` button).

+## Details on code

+The shortcut, defined inside the Scheme file `progs/csv-table-init.csm`, executes the `insert-csv-table` function, defined in the Scheme file `progs/csv-table.csm`, using as function argument the name of the file selected by means of the selection window.
+The `insert-csv-table` function inserts the data into the current buffer.

+Fields can be separated by the following four separators: comma, semicolon, tab and space (single space: multiple spaces are not collapsed into one and interpreted as empty fields).

+This plugin uses code from guile-csv, available at https://github.com/NalaGinrut/guile-csv/tree/master and licensed under GPL v.3.0, with a small modification, to read csv files compliant to the rfc4180 specification (https://www.ietf.org/rfc/rfc4180.txt).
+In particular, guile-csv is able to read quoted fields **as long as the opening quote comes immediately after the separator and the closing quote is the last character of the field**; quoted fields may contain delimiters, quotes and line breaks (see rfc4180 for further details).

 ## Test files